Germany on Twitter suspensions: 'We have a problem, @Twitter' | Technology

 Germany on Twitter suspensions: 'We have a problem, @Twitter'

-The German Foreign Office tweeted screenshots on Friday of the accounts of journalists suspended by Twitter, telling the social media platform that suspending their accounts was unacceptable, while a senior government official threatened to leave Twitter.
-"Press freedom cannot be switched on and off on a whim," the ministry wrote on its official Twitter account.
+The German Foreign Office tweeted screenshots on Friday of the accounts of journalists suspended by Twitter, warning the platform that the ministry had a problem with moves that jeapordised press freedom.

 - Country: